OpenLinux as part of SIM7600E-H modules

 Prelude

-In many ways, the material is based on the “SIM7600 Open Linux development quide” document, but some additions, and especially the Russian version, will be useful.
-The article will help those who are just starting to master the module to understand how to download the demo application and will give the necessary skills for further work.
+The material is largely based on the document “SIM7600 Open Linux "Development Quide," but some additions, especially the Russian-language version, will be useful.
+This article will help those just beginning to use the module navigate through the download of the demo application and provide the necessary skills for subsequent work.

 Briefly about who is SIM7600E-H